khaledadrani/inject/README.md

 # Inject, a dependency injection framework for Python projects

 Read me!
+To build the library use:
+- python setup.py bdist_wheel

 # TODO
 * if possible implement cooler getters for providers